aymen-hafsaoui/portfolio-optimization-regime-switching/README.md

 ##  Disclaimer

 This project is for **educational and research purposes only**.
-Reproduction, distribution, or commercial use without explicit permission is prohibited.
+Reproduction, distribution or commercial use without explicit permission is prohibited.

 **Important notes:**
 - This does not constitute financial advice, investment recommendation, or solicitation to buy or sell securities